 · Drawings, part lists, specifications

-· A list of those drawings, part lists and specifications necessary to define the configuration and the design feature of the product
+· Compilation of drawings, parts and specs to define configuration and design features

-· Information on material, processes, type of manufacturing and assembly of the product necessary to ensure conformity of the product
+· Information on type of manufacturing and assembly to ensure product conformity

 Design changes can result in a change to existing documentation or the generation of new documentation.
 Design change documentation is reviewed, approved, controlled, recorded and issued in accordance with established configuration management procedures by the same functions involved in the original issue.
 Controlled documents, which include drawings, test procedures, engineering change, etc., are reviewed and approved prior to their initial release or revision.
 Changes to controlled documents are approved by the same authorized functions/organizations that reviewed and approved the original document, unless specifically authorized otherwise by those functions/organizations, in accordance with the configuration management process.
 The change control process provides for customer and/or regulatory authority approval of changes, when required by contract or regulatory requirement.